-Signatory member of the Society of Canadian Artists, Magda Hanna’s works were awarded with Twenty Eight Prizes.
+Signatory member of the Society of Canadian Artists, Magda Hanna’s works were awarded with THIRTY Prizes.

 Self-taught, with more than twenty five years of experience, Magda’s environmentally friendly artwork is done with neither paint nor brush, but rather only with Flora, such as flowers, leaves, sprigs, as well as powdered minerals to enhance and complete the discrete and limited colors of the Flora.
 Her artwork is kept under a conservation glass to maintain color stability.
 Magda’s artwork reflects her fascination with the human face, and the wide range of expressions and emotions conveyed through the eyes.
 Magda tries to capture these emotions in her work, and is particularly sensitive to human suffering, misery, and injustices, for which she cannot remain indifferent.